-If you haven’t driven a BMW X5 before you’ll be surprised at how it can hustle along a twisty road.
-The steering feels sharp and the body roll is extremely well controlled.
-Yet, the suspension still soaks up bumps and makes for a relaxing ride.
+If you haven’t driven an X5 before, you’ll be surprised at how it can hustle along a twisty road.
+The steering feels sharp and the body roll is extremely well-controlled, and yet the suspension still soaks up bumps and makes for a relaxing ride.
 Powerful engines and brakes mean that you don’t ever feel like its size is an issue.

 If you haven’t driven a BMW X5 before you’ll be surprised at how it can hustle along a twisty road.

 Did we mention that the BMW X5 is a big car?
-Well that’s especially apparent inside where there’s acres of room for 5 people and their luggage.
+Well, that’s especially apparent inside, where there’s acres of room for five people and their luggage.
 Up front, you’ll discover a commandingly-high driving position and supportive, multi-adjustable seats, while rear seat passengers have plenty of leg and headroom.
 Even if all three seats are taken, your friends and family won’t be brushing shoulders.

-The i-Drive system that controls the car’s infotainment is intuitive to use and the central screen is clear and easy to operate.
-The BMW X5 is a major tech-fest, and the company has partnered with the likes of Bowers & Wilkins and harman/kardon to produce extraordinary audio systems that can quickly turn even the shortest driver into a car-aoke session.
-Mind you don’t trigger the built-in voice control though.
-You’ll find some nice touches such as ambient lighting and charging points for your must-have electronics devices.
+The i-Drive system that controls the car’s infotainment is intuitive to use, and the central screen is clear and easy to operate.
+The X5 is a major tech-fest, and the company has partnered with the likes of Bowers & Wilkins and harman/kardon to produce extraordinary audio systems that can quickly turn even the shortest drive into a car-aoke sessio – mind you don’t trigger the built-in voice control, though.
+You’ll find some nice touches such as ambient lighting and charging points for your must-have electronic devices.

-The boot of the BMW X5 is simply gigantic - so big in that it can conceal a further two seats under the flat floor that are suitable for a couple of kids.
+The boot of the BMW X5 is simply gigantic – so big, in fact, it can conceal a further two seats under the flat floor that are suitable for a couple of kids.
 Even with the seats up, you could fit the 5-a-side team’s kit in the boot.
-With the seats stowed away you could pack for a month’s roadtrip.
+With the seats stowed away, you could pack for a month-long roadtrip.

 Running costs and reliability

-You might expect the BMW X5 to come with sizeable bills.
-That’s not necessarily the case.
-The petrol sDrive25d manages more than 50 miles per gallon in official tests, while the 6-cylinder diesel engine should get more than 30mpg.
+You might expect the BMW X5 to come with sizeable bills – but that’s not necessarily the case.
+The petrol sDrive manages more than 50mpg in official tests, while the six-cylinder diesel engine should get more than 30mpg.